theolivenbaum/resin/README.md

 A graph of documents embedded as bags-of-words.
 In this model documents gather around "topics".

-Natural language queries are parsed into clauses, each clause into a vector.
+Natural language queries are parsed into clauses, each clause into a document vector.
 A cluster (of documents) is located by reducing the clause vectors to a document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
 Then end-result of the scan is a cluster ID